February 1, 2026 · Updated Apr 2, 2026 · Jake Mitchell

 How Haulalytics Handles Fuel Prices

 You can also manually override the fuel price if you know you're going to buy fuel at a specific location or price point — just enter the load details and adjust accordingly.
+Understanding how fuel surcharges work alongside current fuel prices gives you a complete picture of your true fuel exposure on any load.

 The Takeaway

 Fuel is the most dynamic variable in a trucker's P&L. Treating it as a fixed assumption is a mistake that compounds over time.
 Build the habit of checking current prices before every load decision, and use a calculator that reflects real-time data.
+Combined with accurate load profitability analysis, you'll know exactly whether a load is worth taking — even in a high-fuel environment.